ThomasWeinert/FluentDOM-HTML5/README.md

 Adds support for HTML5 to FluentDOM.
 It adds a loader and a serializer.
 It uses the [HTML5-PHP](https://github.com/Masterminds/html5-php) library.

+This plugin needs FluentDOM 5.2 aka the current development version.

 Installation
 ------------